 PRESERVE FRESH HERBS IN HONEY

-This sweet method of preserving herbs, think lavender, mint, lemon balm, and sage, is a favorite method.
+This sweet method of preserving herbs, think lavender, mint, lemon balm, sage, and even garlic, is a favorite method.
 We recommend sourcing your honey locally and using only raw, unprocessed honey as it’s been shown to contain all the beneficial nutrients needed.

 To infuse your honey, simply take clean, dry herbal leaves (they can be whole, crushed, or chopped) and cover with honey.
 Store in a dry, dark space and allow the honey to infuse for at least 6 weeks.